Get insider access

 • No scanner.

 The Canon PIXMA TR150 is bad for a small or home office.
-It's very slow at printing documents, and it has a low page yield for both black and color documents.
+As a portable inkjet printer, it's very slow at printing documents, especially compared to its desktop counterparts, and it has a low page yield for both black and color documents.
 It also doesn't have a scanner, which isn't ideal for offices.

 Pros